-Homemade Cranberry Sauce with Orange
+Why We Love Cranberry with Orange Juice

-You also get even vitamin C from the freshly squeezed orange juice, so it’s a win-win situation.
+You also get even vitamin C from the freshly squeezed orange juice, so it’s a win-win situation. - Can be made ahead to save time.
+The holidays are a busy time for everyone.
+Having one of your sides made amd in the fridge 3 days ahead is a big time saver!

 Ingredient Notes and Substitutions